byett/dsd/Nexys-A7/Lab-1/README.md

 * The counter module builds a 29-bit binary counter cnt clocked by the input clk
 * Bits 25 to 28 generate a 4-bit value count used to drive the LED decoder
 * For the input clock running at 100 MHz, the value of count changes at a frequency of 100 MHz / 2<sup>25</sup> ≈ 2.98 Hz with a complete cylce taking approximately 16 / 2.98 ≈ 5.37 seconds
+* This information is important because we are intentionally delaying the clock inputs so we can actually see the numbers changing one by one.
+Without the cnt signal and choosing specific bits from that signal to display, the default 100 MHz frequency is far too fast!

 ### 1. Create a new project called _hexcount_ in Vivado